takenp/Linux-soft-Raid-monitoring/README.md

 Just "out of the box".

 - Download the template
-- Add it to your Zabbix server
+- Import it to your Zabbix server
 - Add it to a host.